y3owk1n/undo-glow.nvim/README.md

 - Cursor moved more than 10 steps away
 - On buffer load
 - Split view supported
+- Only in normal mode (I think it make sense)

 For now the following are ignored: